hammertank/table-monitor/README.md

 ## Notes

+1. Complete code of the example is in `my.tablemonitor.Boot`
-1. This project is just a demo and not well tested.
+2. This project is just a demo and not well tested.
 Feel free to use it.
-2. Service creating `TopicCheckers` periodically has not been implemented yet.
+3. Service creating `TopicCheckers` periodically has not been implemented yet.
 In order to create `TopicChecker` in a fixed rate, you need to implement a schedule service yourself.